UK records highest number of daily COVID-19 deaths since March | ExBulletin

 UK records highest number of daily COVID-19 deaths since March

-LONDON (Reuters) – Britain on Tuesday reported 146 new deaths within 28 days of a positive COVID-19 test, the highest daily total since March 12, as the impact of rising cases last month resulted in deaths, according to government data.
+Britain on Tuesday reported 146 new deaths within 28 days of a positive COVID-19 test, the highest daily total since March 12, as the impact of last month’s increase in the number of cases s’ is translated into deaths, according to government data.

 The number of new cases reported on Tuesday fell to 23,510 from 25,161 on Monday – less than half of the peak of 54,674 recorded on July 17, shortly before the removal of most social distancing measures in England.